-The Company's success depends on the experience and skill of its executive officers and key employees.
+The Company's success depends on the experience and skill of the board of directors, its executive officers and key employees.

-In particular, the Company is dependent on Martha Hernandez, who is the CEO, President, CFO and sole Director of the Company.
-The Company has or intends to enter into an employment agreement with Ms. Hernandez although there can be no assurance that it will do so or that Ms. Hernandez will continue to be employed by the Company for a particular period of time.
-Furthermore, the Company has not purchased any insurance policies with respect to Ms. Hernandez in the event of her death or disability.
-Therefore, in Ms. Hernandez dies or becomes disabled, the Company will not receive any compensation to assist with her absence.
-The loss of Ms. Hernandez would irrevocably cripple the Company's business, financial condition, cash flow and results of operations.
+In particular, the Company is dependent on Ana M. Hernandez, Martha Hernandez and Juventino Mejia Jr. who are Board Secretary (July 25, 2016 to present), Founder and CEO (July 25th, 2016 to present), and Co-Founder and CTO (November 7th, 2017) of the Company, respectively.
+The Company has or intends to enter into employment agreements with Ana M. Hernandez, Martha Hernandez and Juventino Mejia Jr. although there can be no assurance that it will do so or that they will continue to be employed by the Company for a particular period of time.
+The loss of Martha Hernandez or any member of the board of directors or executive officer could harm the Company's business, financial condition, cash flow and results of operations.